Urban Logistics REIT

 SHED’s shares have fluctuated between trading at a discount to NAV and a premium for much of its existence (the early days were skewed by a lack of liquidity in its shares).
-It moved to a premium rating shortly after the COVID-19 pandemic hit, perhaps as the market recognised the strength of its portfolio and the logistics market.
-More recently, higher interest rates appears to have weighed on sentiment towards the real estate sector (especially the logistics sector that had seen investment yields compress to around 3%), with SHED’s rating move rapidly to a wide discount.
+It moved to a premium rating shortly after the COVID-19 pandemic hit, as the market recognised the strength of its portfolio and the logistics market.
+The impact of higher interest rates on the real estate sector (especially the logistics sector that had seen investment yields compress to around 3%) saw SHED’s rating move rapidly to a wide discount.
 At 12 May 2023, it was trading at a 27.6% discount.

 The fund’s website is urbanlogisticsreit.com.

 SHED invests in and manages a portfolio of urban logistics assets – defined as smaller single-let warehouses (in the 20,000 sq ft to 200,000 sq ft size range) located close to major conurbations across the UK – which is diversified by tenant.
-SHED is the only real estate investment trust (REIT) wholly focused on these assets.
+SHED is the only REIT wholly focused on these assets.
 The strategy aims to capture rental value growth through active asset management initiatives and upward momentum in rents and capital value.

 Moved to a premium listing on the London Stock Exchange.

-SHED’s share capital was admitted to the main market of the London Stock Exchange on 7 December 2021.
+SHED’s shares were admitted to trading on the main market of the London Stock Exchange on 7 December 2021.
 Since then, the company has been a constituent of the FTSE 250 Index.
-SHED has a target loan to portfolio value (LTV) of 30% to 40%.
+SHED has a conservative capital structure and a measured approach to the use of debt, with a target loan to portfolio value (LTV) of 30% to 40%.
 At 30 September 2022, the group’s LTV was 22.3%.